 Research and Equity in Global Public Health

-October 3, 2018, Environmental Health Sciences, PhD, Students, Advocacy, Cancer, Chronic disease, Environmental Health, Global Public Health, Industrial Hygiene, Pollution, Research
+October 3, 2018, Environmental Health Sciences, PhD, Students, Advocacy, Cancer, Chronic disease, Diversity Equity and Inclusion, Environmental Health, Global Public Health, Industrial Hygiene, Pollution, Research

 Having the Centers for Disease Control and Prevention (CDC) in Chanese Forté's backyard, she always knew that public health was an option.
 "Growing up in the Atlanta area with the CDC so close allowed me to have an idea of what epidemiology was."
 Although she was already interested in cancer research and sustainability issues, it was a class that she took while completing her Master's degree at the University of Georgia that introduced her to environmental health sciences.
 The professor, Dr. Luke Naeher, conducted research about cookstoves and women's health, but his passion for the topic left an impact on her.